nextflow-io/nf-prov/README.md

 ## Getting Started

-The `nf-prov` plugin requires Nextflow version `23.04.0` or later.

-*New in version 1.3.0: requires Nextflow 24.10.0 or later.*

 To enable and configure `nf-prov`, include the following snippet to your Nextflow config and update as needed.

 ```groovy